Prostate Adenocarcinoma (Prostate Cancer) in cats

 Prevention

 To minimize the risk of prostate adenocarcinoma in cats, early castration / neutering is one of the most effective measures.
-Castration / neutering reduces the production of male hormones associated with the development of prostate cancer.
+Castration / neutering reduces the production of male hormones that are associated with the development of prostate cancer.
 It is advisable to have castration / neutering performed at a young age to achieve the best preventive results.

 Outlook on current research